tenable/routeros/cleaner_wrasse/README.md

 * Longterm: 6.43.15 - current (6.44.5)
 * Stable: 6.44 - current (6.45.2)

-Due to some protocol changes, the tool can't even talk to version 6.45+.

 ## Which architectures are supported though?

 All of them.
 Cleaner Wrasse relies on simple file creation vulnerabilities.
 No shell code is required.
 No compiling .so for various architectures.
 Just simple file creation and rc scripts.